izep/c-sharp-9-primer/README.md

 Print("Else");
 ```

 This opens up a lot of possibilities for scripting and functional style programming.
+However, we probably want to avoid this for "normal" projects.

 ## `record` type